 Your jaw is attached to the rest of your head by a tiny little joint called your temporomandibular joint (TMJ).
 It acts like a hinge, allowing you to use your mouth and jaw comfortably and with ease.
 When it works fine, you may not even think twice about it.
-However, when it stops functioning properly, it can be an miserable experience.
+However, it can be a miserable experience when it stops functioning properly.

 TMJ disorder is fairly common, affecting up to 35 million Americans.
 Fortunately, if you are experiencing the painful symptoms of TMJ disorder, we here at Cane Bay Family Dentistry can help you quickly address it, allowing you to get lasting relief from this unpleasant condition.